 Educators are increasingly investing in video.
 For example, 52 percent of universities in a 2016 survey used a video streaming solution.
 The reason for this upsurge in video for educational uses is simple: video is a powerful educational tool.
 In this article, we’ll review and compare the 6 best live streaming video platforms for online learning.

-Live streaming, in particular, is a very useful technology for e-learning.
-It allows for real-time interaction and a “classroom-like” feel, both invaluable for educational contexts.
+Live streaming, in particular, is a very useful technology for eLearning.
+For example, video allows for real-time interaction and a “classroom-like” feel, both invaluable for educational contexts.

-In this article, we’ll look in more detail at how educators use live streaming video platforms and online video in general.
+First, we’ll look in more detail at how educators use live streaming video platforms and online video in general.
 Next, we’ll dive into the features that educators need for online video.
-With these features in mind, we’ll wrap things up by comparing 6 top live streaming video platforms.
+Finally, we’ll wrap things up by comparing 6 top live streaming video platforms.

-How educators are using live streaming video platforms to upend learning
+How educators use live streaming video platforms to upend learning

 In 2019, the education industry is booming.
 Globally, the number of students enrolled in higher education has more than doubled since the year 2000.
 These students are “digital natives” who desire course content in digital formats.
 More and more students are enrolling in these types of accessible online courses.

 Today, more and more teachers are taking advantage of this proclivity by using video technology to improve learning outcomes.
 According to one study, video use in education can be “highly effective.
 88 percent of universities say that video increases student achievement levels.”

 These numbers should come as no surprise.
 Video allows students to watch content at home and review lectures whenever they want.
 Moreover, video allows students to catch up on content after missing class.
-Video allows students to learn remotely, from the other side of town or the other side of the world.
+In addition, video allows students to learn remotely, from the other side of town or the other side of the world.

 The basics of live streaming video platforms

-OTT video is effective and powerful.
-However, let’s shift gears now and look at the live streaming video platforms that OTT video use possible.
+No matter the application, OTT video is effective and powerful.
+Now, let’s shift gears now tolook at the live streaming video platforms that make OTT video use possible.